-- What people type into Google has become more crucial because Google is now capable of understanding precisely what they mean (which obviously does NOT mean, necessarily, that matching their exact words is the way to go).
+- What people type into Google has become more crucial because Google can now understand precisely what they mean (which obviously does NOT mean, necessarily, that matching their exact words is the way to go).

 - Focusing excessively on keywords or otherwise attempting to persuade the Google algorithm to find your site more relevant based on verbal sleight-of-hand is neither helpful nor wise.

-- Rather than understanding specific keywords, you could should focus on understanding what your target audience wants – user intent.
-Target keywords from the perspective of the intent behind the user searches rather than their precise phrasing.
+- Rather than understanding specific keywords, you should focus on understanding what your target audience wants – user intent—target keywords from the intent behind the user searches rather than their precise phrasing.
 Match what the user intends.

 - Be natural.
 You can certainly use synonyms with the same confidence that you used your target keywords in the past.
 You don’t want or need to hammer keywords again and again.
 Your list of keywords should be much broader.